West Farm Cottage

 Enjoy simple country pleasures in this charming cottage, set in a sleepy village enveloped by rolling farmland

 Owned by an artist and a garden designer, it’s unsurprising that West Farm Cottage boasts beautifully styled interiors and a pretty garden.
 The charming three-bedroom cottage is set in the tranquil Northumbrian village of Kirkwhelpington, which lays claim to a church, post office and the meandering River Wansbeck.
-Located some 30 minutes’ north-east of the market town of Hexham, West Farm Cottage is ideally placed to explore the nearby gardens of Wallington (a one-mile country walk or 8-minute drive away) and Belsay Hall Castle (a 13-minute drive).
+Just three miles away is the hamlet of Kirkharle, where guests can explore the birthplace and first workplace of Capability Brown, the most famous and influential landscape gardener in English history.
+West Farm Cottage is ideally placed to explore the long list of blooming gardens in the nearby vicinity, including Wallington (a one-mile country walk or 8-minute drive away) and Belsay Hall Castle (a 13-minute drive).

 Keen walkers might recognise Kirkwhelpington as the final suggested overnight stop on the long-distance St Oswald’s walking route, which stretches 97 miles from the Holy Island of Lindisfarne to Heavenfield and Hadrian’s Wall.
 Should the entire walk be unattainable, you might consider tackling the final 17.5-mile section from Kirkwhelpington through picturesque rolling farmland, past historic settlements and along Hadrian’s Wall Path to the village of Wall.

-While not rambling around the surrounding countryside, the Sweethope Loughs are less than 10 minutes’ drive away for trout fishing, canoeing, stand up paddle boarding and wild swimming, while the Kielder Water & Forest Park (and its famous observatory) is under an hour’s drive away.
+While not rambling around the surrounding countryside, the Sweethope Loughs are less than a ten-minute drive away for trout fishing, canoeing, stand up paddleboarding and wild swimming, while the Kielder Water & Forest Park (and its famous observatory) is under an hour’s drive away.
 Alternatively, you could simply enjoy West Farm Cottage’s peaceful enclosed garden and admire the original artworks that dot the cottage, created by the owner’s fellow artist friends.
 The ground floor of the cottage comprises an inviting sitting and dining area, with a rustic dining table by the window overlooking the garden, and a compact yet well-appointed kitchen.